 -

-Lung Cancer Early Detection Program
+Lung Cancer Control Program (LCCP)

-The Lung Cancer Early Detection Program is working to increase the rate of lung cancer screening in Michigan.
+The Lung Cancer Control Program (LCCP) is working to increase the rate of lung cancer screening in Michigan.
 Lung cancer screening has been proven to reduce lung cancer deaths.
 The program promotes policy and health systems change as a way to help ensure all eligible people receive lung cancer screening.
 This includes determination of eligibility for lung cancer screening and also referrals to both lung cancer screening and tobacco dependence treatment services.

 -